Conservation Laws and the Non-Classicality of Gravity: Appendix

-\section{Multiple-time evolution of hybrid systems}
+\subsection{Multiple-time evolution of hybrid systems}

-In the main text, we have analysed the dynamics of the hybrid system for an infinitesimal time interval.
-It is shown that for a globally additive conserved quantity, any quantum-classical hybrid dynamics is fundamentally incapable of varying the observables (corresponding to the conserved quantity) in either subsystem.
+In the main text, we have analyzed a general dynamics of the hybrid system for an infinitesimal time interval.
+It is shown that, under the conservation law of an additive observable $O$ (i.e., energy or momentum), any quantum-classical hybrid dynamics is fundamentally incapable of varying the local observables (corresponding to the conserved quantity) in either subsystem.

-Here, we analyse in more detail the dynamics and properties of the hybrid system in terms of its evolution over multiple time intervals.
-As shown in Fig. \ref{fig3}, the general circuit of the evolution (from $t_0$ to $t_{2n}$) of the hybrid system is presented.
-Similar to the analyzed in main text, the composed state of the hybrid system at $t_{2m}$ is donated as
+Here, we analyze in more detail the dynamics and properties of the hybrid system in terms of its continuous evolution over multiple time intervals.
+Note that any local free operation on a quantum system can be incorporated into the control channel $\Lambda$, and local operations inherently do not change the conserved quantity $O_{\mathcal{Q/C}}$.
+Thus, without loss of generality, we make use of Fig. \ref{fig3} to investigate the sequential evolution of the hybrid system from $t_0$ to $t_{2n}$.

+Similar to the analysis in the main text, the composed state of the hybrid system at an arbitrary even time step $t_{2m}$ is denoted as:

-where $q^{(2m)}_i $ leads to classical correlation between quantum and classical sectors.
-It is worth noting that odd time moments correspond to $V$ operations which is locally act on classical system, while even ones correspond to $\Lambda$ operations acting on whole systems, as shown in Fig. \ref{fig3}.
-Therefore, $\varrho_i^{(2m-2)}=\varrho_i^{(2m-1)}$.
+where $q^{(2m)}_i$ characterizes the classical correlation between the quantum and classical sectors.
+It is worth noting that odd time moments correspond to $V$ operations locally acting on the classical system, while even ones correspond to $\Lambda$ operations acting as classical-to-quantum control channels, as shown in Fig. \ref{fig3}.
+Therefore, from an even to an odd step, the quantum state is strictly unperturbed, yielding $\varrho_i^{(2m-2)} = \varrho_i^{(2m-1)}$.